WATX: Woman Radio and "PLR2"

 In 1978, Robert Herpe, owner of WPLR in New Haven, purchased the station and adopted a format targeted specifically to women.
-Changing the call letters to WOMN, the new format debuted on August 28, 1978, calling itself "WOMAN Radio".
+Changing the call letters to WOMN, the new format debuted on August 28, 1978, with the moniker "WOMAN Radio".
 Although it gained national attention, the new format failed, as it was unable to attract enough advertiser support.
 Scarcely more than a year after its debut, WOMN dropped the all-woman orientation and switched to a Top 40 format in September 1979, dropping all on-air references to WOMAN radio by February 1980.
 Later in 1980, the station changed to album-oriented rock, seeking to ride the coattails of its sister FM station WPLR by calling itself "PLR2" on air.

-1980s & '90s: from country to Spanish language (and several formats inbetween)
+1980s and '90s: from country to Spanish language (and several formats inbetween)

 The early 1980s saw another call letter switch, to WSCR, "Suburban Country Radio", in recognition of a new country format.
 In 1986, Pete Salant bought the station and changed it back to oldies as WNNR, "Winner Radio."
 Within months, Hartford's WDRC-FM shifted to oldies and forced Hamden's 1220 AM into its next incarnation in 1988, as WXCT ("Exciting 'XCT") with a locally produced adult contemporary format.
 In 1988 or '89, the station changed format to the Business Radio Network (now the Business Talk Radio Network).
 Around the spring of 1991, WXCT changed to all Spanish-language programming.

 Quinnipiac buys 1220

 In September 1996, Quinnipiac College acquired the Spanish-language WXCT.
 The station closed down as the college relocated the station's studios and offices to new facilities at 560 New Road in Hamden.
 The transmitter site remains at Denslow Hill Road.
 On February 7, 1997, following five months of silence as construction proceeded, WQUN signed on the air at 6:00 p.m. with the Music Of Your Life network.
 In January 2019, Quinnipiac announced that WQUN would cease operations at the end of May, citing the AM station's decreasing relevance to the student population.
 The license and transmitter was offered up for sale shortly thereafter.
 The station signed off at 6:00 p.m. on May 31, 2019.

 On May 27, 2020, the call letters were changed to WATX.
 The station briefly returned to the air that May and June with National Weather Service forecasts, allowing Quinnipiac to maintain the broadcast license while it sought a buyer for the station.
 In October 2020, the university agreed to sell WATX to Nashua, New Hampshire-based Clark Media; the company's owner, Clark Smidt, had worked at WDEE during the summer of 1967.
 The sale was consummated on December 7, 2020.

-On May 8, 2021 WATX returned to the air with an oldies format, branded as "Connecticut Gold".
+On May 8, 2021, WATX returned to the air with an oldies format, branded as "Connecticut Gold".